blugnu/test/README.md

 ------

-# Testing a Test
+# Testing a Test Helper

 If you write your own test helpers (or matchers), you should of course test them.
-A `Test()` function is provided to enable you to do just that.
+A `TestHelper()` function is provided to enable you to do just that.

-`Test()` accepts a function that will be used to exercise your test helper, isolated in a separate test runner.
-This allows your test helper to fail without affecting the outcome of the test that is testing it.
+`TestHelper()` accepts a function that executes your test helper; it is performed using a separate test runner, independent of the current test.
+This allows the helper being tested to fail without affecting the outcome of the test that is testing it.

-The `Test()` function returns a `test.R` value that contains information about the outcome of the test.
+The `TestHelper()` function returns a `test.R` value that contains information about the outcome of the test.
 You could test the information in this `R` value directly, but the `R` type provides methods to make this easier.

 ## Testing the Outcome